Nekxis/NewsSumoriser/README.md

-# ResearchChain
+# NewsSumoriser

-#### Langchain project aiming at achieving perpetual research with the help of a chain of ai researching agents.
+#### NewsSummariser is a LangChain project that summarizes news on any topic, delivering concise reports of the most important events with the help of a chain of ai researching agents.

 - Install and launch Ollama: `ollama serve`
 - Create new environment: `conda env create -f environment.yml`